 Set Personal Boundaries

 Conflicts provide opportunities for families to understand each other better and lead to difficult but necessary conversations.
-But when conflicts lead to aggressive behavior or start causing an emotional disturbance, it may be time to try family support services.
+But when conflicts lead to aggressive behavior or start causing an emotional disturbance, it may be time to try family support services or family therapy.

 Don't discount the need for family therapy and preservation interventions for some conflicts.
 You don't need to resolve all conflicts after family therapy, but you learn skills to improve your relationship with your family.